omarkawach/COVID-BIM/README.md

 The csv files are too large to upload on github, if you need to run this project please email Vinu Subashini Rajus at vinu.rajus@carleton.ca

+## TODO

+Fix the issue where this branch only works on MacOS

 ## Getting Started

 Clone the repository and run "npm install" to get dependencies